There is a piece of wisdom in the recruitment world: hire slow, but fire fast.

 The Candidate's Reply

-- I’ll think about it
+- “I’ll think about it.”

-When a candidate isn’t sure, it’s likely they have another offer on the table.
-You’re well-prepared for this possibility – when you phone them again, ask them what’s on their mind, and why they’re torn between yes and no. If it’s about compensation, you can ask what other offers they have on the table and negotiate.
-If it’s about company culture, you can answer their questions and make your pitch.
+If it’s about compensation, figure out what other offers they have on the table and negotiate.
+If it’s about company culture, answer their questions and make the perfect company pitch.